Aryansrivastava21-ctrl/history-chapter/README.md

 <h4>THE</h4>
  <h6>  distant past when there was no paper or language
-or the written word, and hence no books or </h6>
+or the written word, and hence no books or
 <img width="370" height="495" align="right" src="https://as1.ftcdn.net/v2/jpg/00/95/41/12/1000_F_95411298_zEUcXlqtowRmpib1OO0rKgbpE1ulZRSO.jpg">
-<h6>written documents, is called prehistory or as we often say,
+written documents, is called prehistory or as we often say, prehistoric times.
-prehistoric times.
 How people <br>lived in those times was difficult to surmise until scholars began to discover the places where prehistoric people lived.
 Excavation at these